 3 ways Gmail has changed email marketing

-With Gmail accounting for every one in three inboxes, it's nothing to sneeze at.
-Columnist Kyle Henderick discusses the ways Google's email service can affect your next marketing campaign.
+With Gmail accounting for one in three inboxes, it's nothing to sneeze at.
+Columnist Kyle Henderick discusses the ways in which Google's email service can affect your next marketing campaign.

 You’ve developed a killer email marketing campaign, spent hours on hours developing that sweet creative, just finished your third round of quality assurance, and you can’t wait for it to drop into your subscribers’ inboxes.
 After all that work… what if those emails never land in those inboxes?
 Unfortunately, that’s a very plausible scenario in today’s ISP (internet service provider) landscape.